iwalton3/plex-mpv-shim/README.md

 components in this project.
 It is fully hackable.

 The project is dependent on `python-mpv` and `requests`.
 If you are using Windows and would like mpv to be maximize properly, `pywin32` is also needed.
+The GUI component uses `pystray` and `tkinter`, but there is a fallback cli mode.

 If you are using a local firewall, you'll want to allow inbound connections on TCP 3000 and UDP 32410, 32412, 32413, and 32414.
 The TCP port is for the web